rijegaro287/kv-cli/plan.md

 * Create the configurable data structure ✓
 * Load the database into the structure ✓
 * Add CLI Loop
-  * Ability to load more than one database into memory
+  * Ability to load more than one database into memory ✓
   * Switch between the loaded ones
+  * put, get, delete from db
 * Static Library
 * Add Tests framework